aws/aws-cdk/packages/@aws-cdk/aws-cloudformation/README.md

 CloudFormation dependency using `Fn::GetAtt` under the hood).

-The physical id of the custom resource can be specified or derived from the data return by the API call.
+The physical id of the custom resource can be specified or derived from the data returned by the API call.

 The `AwsCustomResource` uses the AWS SDK for JavaScript.
 Services, actions and parameters can be found in the [API documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/index.html).